noahhl/sentinel/README.md

   changed.
 The command may be one of two forms: a string or an array of arguments.
 The first form will cause the command to be executed in a bash shell.
 The second will cause it to be executed directly.
+- `prefix` - etcd key paths will be prefixed with this value for this watcher only.
+Defaults to the global etcd prefix above.

 ### logging ###
 This section controls how Beacon outputs logging.
 Available parameters are: